 - Debt-equity ratio is calculated by adding outstanding long- and short-term debt and dividing it by the book value of shareholders’ equity.

-With these business financial ratios, financial performance can be ranked against time-series data, competitor ratios and performance targets.
+With these business financial ratios, financial performance can be ranked against time-series data, competitor ratios, and performance targets.
 You can draw insights from how computed ratios have evolved over time, and you can benchmark your management against targets you set up for your company.

-Business financial ratios help you in deciphering the overall health of your business.
+Business financial ratios help you decipher the overall health of your business.
 Applying formulas helps you understand your own business and choose the best stocks for your portfolio.
-When combined, these ratios are used to get a complete picture of a company’s prospects.

 How BlueStone Services Can Help